 How to Find a Gay Therapist: 6 Things to Look For

 A gay therapist is not someone that you only speak to about gay topics, either.
-Your gay therapist should be a professional whom you can speak to about all problems you encounter, emphasising being able to help you address and positively handle gay issues.
+Your gay therapist should be a professional whom you can speak to about all problems you encounter, emphasising being able to help you address discrimination and positively handle gay issues.

 Here are 6 things to look for when searching for a gay therapist.